 Breast Cancer Awareness

-It also means that checking for lumps and changes is an easy job.
+Having a small cleavage means that checking for lumps and changes is an easy job.
 Yep – even us small chested ladies need to keep an eye out for changes.
 Cancer doesn’t care what cup size you are!

 Personally, none of my family have been directly affected by breast cancer – that doesn’t mean we won’t be though.
 It’s important to know what changes to look out for.
 None of my 3 sisters have small boobs – they definitely got my share!
 I seem to have been given their share of grey hair – lucky me!
+So… While I’ve got small boobs, but it’s not a bad thing in my book!

 More about Blogtober: